-- Slide left or right to browse the available applications or widgets. - Touch and hold a widget or an application icon and drag it to a home screen panel.
+- 2. Slide to browse the available applications or widgets. - Touch and hold a widget or an application icon and drag it to the home screen.
 If necessary, drag the shortcut to the left or right to select other home screen panels.